anderkve/FYS3150/book/using_git/recover_an_old_version_of_a_file.md

 Feel free to check that the content of the file actually changed.

 Now we want to recover the old version of the file.
 We need to look up the **commit hash** of the previous version to recover it.
-This is easy, run
+This is easy -- just run

 ```sh
 git log
 ```

-Look for the commit with the correct commit message and copy its commit hash (the string of numbers and letters).
+and look for the commit with the correct commit message.
+Copy the commit hash (the string of numbers and letters) of this commit.

-Finally, we can recover the file by
+Now we can recover the file by

 ```sh
 git checkout COMMIT_HASH_YOU_COPIED my_file.txt